 - Enlargement of the prostate gland in men

-Problems from this procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems.
-Complications may include:
+Problems from this procedure are rare.
+Your doctor will review potential problems, which may include:

 - Rarely, accidental damage of the bladder wall with the cystoscope

 Factors that may increase the risk of complications include: